 Additive Manufacturing 101: Common Questions

 It’s time to take the mystery out of additive manufacturing.
-Here are the answers to a few common questions about the industry and where it’s going.
-Here’s a little Q&A interview with Bob Holbrook, Sales and Marketing Manager.
+Here are the answers to a few common questions about the industry and where it’s headed.

-Are any well-known commercial products made with additive manufacturing?
+Are any well-known commercial products made with additive manufacturing (AM)?

 Thousands of products are made by additive manufacturing, and more are being created every day.
 Consumer products include toys, jewelry, art, and even shoes.
 Specialty medical devices include Invisalign® braces, dental crowns, and hearing aids.
 Industrial products—widespread but maybe not well-known—include jet engine fuel nozzles, carbon fiber fan blades, and heat exchangers.

-The opportunity to create things that used to be impossible!
+The opportunity to create things that used to be impossible is inherent within 3D printing!
 Every day we have the chance to create innovative solutions to engineering problems.
-I love working on these problems, and also seeing what other designers invent.
+We love working on these problems, and also seeing what other designers invent with this innovative technology.

 What are the key differences between the various types of AM processes?
 What are the benefits and limitations of each one?